Frequently asked questions

 - I have lived in the United States for the last 10 years but all of my previous education was in a country where English is not the native language.
 Do I still have to take the TOEFL?

 Yes.
 Because your education was completed in a country where English is not the native language, you are still required to provide proof of English proficiency.
 The TOEFL is the most frequently used standardized indicator of English proficiency in higher education.

 - I live in Michigan but completed my degree overseas.
 I only have my original transcript and degree certificate.
 Do I have to submit them?

-- I've had my transcripts evaluated by WES, ECE or another evaluation service.
+- I've had my transcripts evaluated by WES.
 Do I still have to submit my official transcripts?